Devolutions/devolutions-gateway/devolutions-gateway/openapi/README.md

 ## Generate clients code

-1. Make OpenAPI documents are up to date by running `TODO`
+1. Make sure that OpenAPI documents are up to date by running `../../tools/generate-openapi/generate.ps1`

 2. Install `openapi-generator-cli`.